- Why GetAccept?

 1. Always be prepared for change, small or big.
 Because there will always be changes, you can’t just rely 100% on a good plan (sometimes a pandemic appears).

 2. Content over process, don't get stuck on the process, just do it.
-Put a lot of time on the delivering, then the “how” and the process will come from that.
+Put a lot of time on the delivery, then the “how” and the process will come from that.

 3. Always be selling!
 Remember to not just sell the event externally, but also internally.
 Spread the why and the how to make sure the activity becomes a tool for sales to give value back in their processes.